 OUR ULTIMATE GOAL

-…Is to finish shooting and editing our film by February, 2020.
-We plan to then both show it in theaters worldwide, and to bring it directly to schools and universities, houses of worship, non-profits, corporations, conferences, and elsewhere.
+…Is to finish shooting and editing our film by Fall, 2020.
+We plan to not only show it in theaters worldwide and on streaming services, but also to bring it directly to hundreds of schools and universities, houses of worship, non-profits, corporations, conferences, and elsewhere.
 These “impact screenings” – most followed with discussions – are designed to educate and inspire about Jewish social change and fighting the climate crisis.
 You are welcome to contact us with any questions, or if you are interested in hosting an impact screening event, email us at: email@example.com